goudreinette/blog/_src/posts/2017-05-16-writing-a-lisp-continuations.md

 ```

-## Macro
+## Let as a macro

 The let form is really just syntactic sugar.
-It's expanded into a call to `call/cc`, short for [call-with-currurent-continuation](https://en.wikipedia.org/wiki/Call-with-current-continuation).
+It's expanded into a call to `call/cc`, short for [call-with-current-continuation](https://en.wikipedia.org/wiki/Call-with-current-continuation).

 ```scheme
 (define-syntax (let/cc sym . body)